mauricemolli/Ringberg_Generic/docs/content/logistics.md

 > During the subsequent tasting in the cozy tasting room with a view of the magnificent alpine scenery,
 > enjoy the delicacies from the wide range of products.
 > Cheese from regional production and fresh bread are served in a convivial atmosphere.

-> The guided tour, including tasting, lasts about 1 1/2 to 2 hours and costs €20 per person.
+The guided tour, including tasting, lasts about 1 1/2 to 2 hours and costs €20 per person + €10 for the bus ride.

 ## <i class="fa-solid fa-beer-mug-empty"></i> Workshop dinner